HackYourFuture/debugging/lecture1.md

 Often a program is big, and the defect not obvious.
 The program fails but you have no clue where to start because the program state is too big to reason about.
-So instead of frantically using `console.log` everywhere (which might sometimes work) we take one step back.
+Instead of frantically using `console.log` everywhere (which might sometimes work) we take one step back.
 We first simplify the input so that we get to a manageable state, something we can reason about.
 If our program still fails we can continue debugging.
 If it doesn't we need to pick different input.